chamilad/kibana-prometheus-exporter/README.md

         The Kibana API to fetch metrics from -kibana.username string
-        The username to use for Kibana API -web.listen-address string
+        The username to use for Kibana API
+  -wait
+        Wait for Kibana to be responsive before starting, setting this to false would cause the exporter to error out instead of waiting
+  -web.listen-address string
         The address to listen on for HTTP requests. (default ":9684") -web.telemetry-path string